GISLab-ELTE/railroad/README.md

 ---------------

 The project is built under Linux.
 It is recommended to use a 64-bit operating system.
-Ubuntu 16.04 LTS and 18.04 LTS was used during development.
+Ubuntu 20.04 LTS was used during development.

 Dependencies
 --------------